 Mr. Lemish is a member of the Texas Music Educators Association, Texas Bandmasters Association, Association of Texas Small School Bands, the Percussive Arts Society and is an educational endorser of Encore Mallets.
 He is an active percussion arranger, performer, adjudicator, and clinician throughout Texas.
 Michael resides in Denton, TX with his wife Erin, daughters Morgan and Zoe, and son Cooper.

-Jason Bird is currently in his Twentieth year of teaching and third year as the Director of Bands at Argyle High School.
+Jason Bird is currently in his 21st year of teaching and fourth year as the Director of Bands at Argyle High School.
 Under his direction, the Argyle High School band earned the silver medal at the 2018 UIL State Marching Contest and continued the streak of earning a sweepstakes at the UIL Concert and Sightreading competition.

 Prior to Argyle High School, Mr. Bird was the director of bands at Richland High School in Birdville ISD.
 During his tenure, the concert ensembles have been awarded consistent Superior Ratings at the UIL Concert and Sightreading Contests.
 The Richland High School Honors Band was named a finalist in 2014, 2016, and 2017 for the TMEA Honor Band Competition, and in 2014, the Honors Band was a National Wind Band Honors Winner.
 The marching ensemble has been awarded consistent Superior Ratings at UIL Marching Contests with advancements to UIL State Marching Contest in 2006, 2008, 2012, and 2017.
 Additionally, the marching ensemble was a consistent finalist at BOA Regional and Super Regional events across the country.
 In 2011, Mr. Bird collaborated with the Haltom High School and Birdville High School Bands to perform in the Tournament of Roses Parade in Pasadena, California.